LHCC_2025-26InternsGraphic

 Timetable

-The internship shall last twelve months (September 1, 2023 – August 31, 2024).
+The internship shall last twelve months (September 1, 2025 – August 31, 2026).

-To apply for the Living Hope Internship, please:
+To apply for the Living Hope Internship:

-• There are limited spots and we will close the application once the slot is filled.
+• There are limited spots, and we will close the application once the slot is filled.

-• Applications are due July 31, 2023 or when filled.
+• Applications are due July 15th, 2025, or when filled.

 "My internship with Living Hope came at a very important crossroads in my life.
 I had been serving in ministry for a number of years and had considered leaving ministry to try something else.
 And then I heard about this internship.
 I decided to pursue this internship because I knew that if I were to continue in ministry, I needed mentors who could guide me and more experience to ground me.
 And that’s exactly what I found at Living Hope.
 I got to explore serving in ministries I’d never tried before.
 I was mentored under experienced pastors.
 And I was given priceless feedback as to where I might best thrive in ministry.
 I learned about myself, made valuable friendships, and found a renewed desire to serve the Lord and the Church.
 If you’re a young person interested in pastoral ministry but not sure where to go, there are really not many opportunities out there that are better than interning at Living Hope."
 (Noah Dennis, Pastoral Intern, 2022-2023)